 The amendments clarify that, when an entity obtains control of a business that is a joint operation, it applies the requirements for a business combination achieved in stages, including remeasuring previously held interests in the assets and liabilities of the joint operation at fair value.
 In doing so, the acquirer remeasures its entire previously held interest in the joint operation.
 An entity applies those amendments to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after 1 January 2019, with early application permitted.
-These amendments will apply on future business combinations of the Bank.
+These amendments will apply on future business combinations of the Bank and had no impact on the financial statements of the Bank.